AndreaRibuoli/RIBY/README.md

 The [new script](invoke_SQLConnectW.rb) builds on top of the previous one adding the first usage of a Wide API.

-A crucial role has the setting of the DNS that is symply a matter of proper encoding:
+A crucial role has the setting of the DNS that is simply a matter of proper encoding:

 ``` ruby
 dsn = '*LOCAL'.encode('UTF-16BE')